dimitri-justeau/optgraphcon/README.md

 **Towards the 30 by 30 Kunming-Montreal Global Biodiversity Framework Target:
 Optimizing Graph Connectivity in Constraint-based Spatial Planning**

+The experiment dataset is located in `src.main.resources.kaala`.

-The "naive" model is in the `org.optgraphcon.naivemodel` and can be launched with the `MainNaive` class.
+The "naive" model is in the `org.optgraphcon.naivemodel` package and can be launched with the `MainNaive` class (located in the same package).

-The "preprocessed" model is in the `org.optgraphcon.preprocessedmodel` and can be launched with the `MainNaive` class.
+The "preprocessed" model is in the `org.optgraphcon.preprocessedmodel` and can be launched with the `MainNaive` class (located in the same package)

 The preprocessing method based on Hanan grids is in the `org.optgraphcon.preprocessing` package.